simone-sanfratello/json-stringify-extended/README.md

 - Stringify in JavaScript Object
 - Use not yet defined types (like enums)
 - Avoid useless quotes
-- Throw exception or not in circularity references
+- Choose to throw exception or not in circularity references

 ## Installing